overhangio/tutor/README.md

 ## Additional commands

+All available commands can be listed by running:

+    make help

 ### Creating a new user with staff and admin rights

 You will most certainly need to create a user to administer the platform.
 Just run: